halfzebra/create-elm-app/template/README.md

 ## Installing JavaScript packages

-To use JavaScript packages from npm, you'll need to add a `package.json`, install the dependencies and you're ready to go.
+To use JavaScript packages from npm, you'll need to add a `package.json`, install the dependencies, and you're ready to go.

 ```sh
 npm init -y # Add package.json